KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Methodology

 \section{Methodology}

 To better understand our proposed KeyPosS framework, we first review the encoding and decoding methods for facial landmark detection (Sec.~\ref{sec:encoding_decoding}).
-In Sec.~\ref{sec:keypoint_representation}, we delve into the influence of keypoint representation, exploring the causes of quantization error and the upper bounds of encoding-decoding schemes when different heatmap resolutions are used as the final model output.
-Sec.~\ref{sec:error_analysis} experiment analyzes the error upper bounds for various methods.
-Lastly, Sec.~\ref{sec:keyposs_framework} presents a comprehensive description of our proposed KeyPosS framework.
+Following in Sec.~\ref{sec:keypoint_representation}, we first theoretically explore the impact of different keypoint representations, analyzing the quantization error causes of various encoding-decoding schemes.
+In Sec.~\ref{sec:error_analysis}, we also experimentally analyze the error upper bounds when different heatmap resolutions are used as the final output.
+Finally, Sec.~\ref{sec:keyposs_framework} presents a comprehensive description of our proposed KeyPosS framework.